 Again, although uncommon, old tattoos can also swell up for various reasons.
 This is normally associated with reactions such as allergies to the tattoo ink (allergic reactions to ink can occur many years after getting a tattoo).

-The tattooed area will also generally always be slightly more sensitive than normal area of skin around it, meaning that harsh cleaning products and lotions could elicit a swelling response if your skin doesn’t take kindly to them (this is normally due to artificial colorings and scents within the products).
+The tattooed area will also generally always be slightly more sensitive than the normal area of skin surrounding it, meaning that harsh cleaning products and lotions could elicit a swelling response if your skin doesn’t take kindly to them (this is normally due to artificial colorings and scents within the products).